Resource Management in Kubernetes

 - Memory

-is only used by Kubernetes scheduler and no control is done viacgroups
+requestis only used by Kubernetes scheduler and no control is done viacgroups. - Memory

-is responsible of terminating resources when system experience out of memory.oom_score_adj
+oom_killeris responsible of terminating resources when system experience out of memory.oom_score_adjhelpsoom_killerdecide and this is set bykubeletbased onQoSclasses.

 - Memory